Refuhr/2dsxlusbc/INSTALLATION.md

 # PCB

 Your PCBs might arrive with some [slight perforations, from the breakaway panelization design](https://github.com/Refuhr/2dsxlusbc/blob/main/images/pcb.jpg) during PCB manufacturing.
 These can be left alone, or optionally a side cutter can be used and the rest filed/sanded away.
-Take the prepped PCB and solder the USB Type C Port and optionally the two resistors.
+Take the prepped PCB and solder the USB Type C Port and optionally the two resistors onto it.

 ![pcb soldered](https://github.com/Refuhr/2dsxlusbc/blob/main/images/pcb-soldered.jpg)